GremlinAviation/GremlinScripts/docs/evac/usage.md

 - the average spawn weight is dropped from 100kg to 50kg
 - the spawn rates are configured to spawn 12 Blue generic evacuees every 5 minutes in the `Test 1` Zone (default is spawn all across all Zones at mission start)
 - the starting Zones are set to three Blue Zones, two of which (evacuation and relay/staging) are active from mission start (default is no registered Zones)
+- the flags used to indicate evacuation mission success are set to 3 and 4, respectively (default is `GremlinEvacRedWin` and `GremlinEvacBlueWin`)
+- the percentage of evacuees that need to be evacuated to win is set to 0 for red, and 75 for blue (default is 75 for both)

 ### Manual Setup